Certificates of Tax Position: A Comprehensive Guide

 As well as the potential for criminal investigation and prosecution for any false statement, it would result in a higher penalty if the response was not completely accurate.

-Anyone getting a Certificate of Tax Position letter should remember that HMRC has information which shows that they have tax irregularities.
+Anyone who receives a Certificate of Tax Position letter should remember that HMRC has information which shows that they have tax irregularities.
 It is likely to be correct but even if it is not, HMRC will think it is and so it will need expert assistance to challenge it.

 Obviously, any tax irregularities that have been flagged up will benefit from experienced tax investigation representation to deal with HMRC to disclose and agree on matters in a way that avoids criminal action, and limits so far as possible the tax and penalties involved.

-If you have received a Certificate of Tax Position and require assistance in understanding more about what it entails, contact Mark Wilson at email@example.com.
+If you have received a Certificate of Tax Position and require assistance in understanding more about what it entails or how to respond, speak to our specialists today.